Tagaytay, Philippines: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B and C. Check that you find the necessary type.
-A lot of adapters currently available are just plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A, B and C. Make sure to choose the right type.
+The majority of adapters for sale now are simply plug changers and expect your electronics to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be appropriate for most countries.

 Luggage scale to avoid fees